truera/trulens/docs/trulens_eval/use_cases_rag.md

 # For Retrieval Augmented Generation (RAG)
 This section highlights different end-to-end use cases that TruLens can help with when building RAG applications.
-For each use case, we not only motivate the use case but also discuss which components are most helpful for solving that use case.ß
+For each use case, we not only motivate the use case but also discuss which components are most helpful for solving that use case.

 !!! info "[Detect and Mitigate Hallucination](#)"
     Use groundedness feedback to ensure that your LLM responds using only the information retrieved from a verified knowledge source.